 To request a visit from one of our education teams, please contact email@example.com.
 If you have received a visit from our education team recently we would appreciate your input.
 Please fill out our short online survey HERE.

-Educational tours of our center are available after 1 p.m for a maximum of 25 people.
+Educational tours of our centre are available from 11am – 5pm for a maximum of 25 people, and last approximately 45 minutes.
 We also welcome booking your community group for special educational presentations on various topics at your location.
-Great for: